gravitational/teleport/rfd/XXXX-securing-amis.md

 partiall obviate the need to move the legacy images from the `gravitational` AWS account.

-As per the existing AMI builds, AMIs wull be constructed as part of the tag build, and made public on promotion.
+As per the existing AMI builds, AMIs will be constructed as part of the tag build, and made public on promotion.

 #### **Post-build validation using Amazon Inspector**